When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications System

 Another phenomenon is airframe shadowing \cite{uav15}.
-This occurs when the frame of the \ac{UAV} itself partially blocks the \ac{LoS}. { Consider a multirotor \ac{UAV} with an antenna on its top surface (i.e., the \ac{UAV}'s surface facing the sky) that is communicating with a ground station.
-Assume that the \ac{UAV} moves away from the ground node.
-To do this, the multirotor \ac{UAV} has to tilt in such a way that its bottom surface (i.e., the \ac{UAV}'s surface facing the ground) is slightly orientated towards the ground node.
-This can fully or partially block the \ac{LoS} between the ground station's antenna and the \ac{UAV}'s antenna}.
+This occurs when the frame of the \ac{UAV} itself partially blocks the \ac{LoS}.
+Consider a multirotor \ac{UAV} with an antenna on the top surface (i.e. the \ac{UAV}'s surface facing the sky) that is communicating with a ground node.
+Assume that the \ac{UAV} moves away from the node.
+To do this, the multirotor \ac{UAV} has to tilt in such a way that its bottom surface (i.e. the \ac{UAV}'s surface facing the ground) is slightly orientated towards the ground node, see Fig. \ref{fig:UAV:AoA}.
+This can fully or partially block the \ac{LoS} between the antennas of the ground node and of the \ac{UAV}.
 In the case of fixed-wing \acp{UAV}, airframe shadowing can occur when the \acp{UAV} turn.
 In turning, they usually change their roll by controlling their ailerons.
 During this manoeuvre, one wing tilts up and the other tilts down.
-This tilting of the wings might temporally block the \ac{LoS} with other communication nodes.
-The severity of the airframe shadowing, for both types of \acp{UAV}, depends on the airframe or wings material, its size, its shape, antenna location on the \ac{UAV}'s frame, and \ac{UAV} trajectories.
-This phenomenon has been observed in practice, but, as mentioned in \cite{uav15,UAVChannelsurvey2}, has not yet been fully studied.
+This tilting might temporarily block the \ac{LoS} with other communication nodes.
+The airframe shadowing severity, for both types of \acp{UAV}, depends on the airframe or wings material, its size, its shape, antenna location on the \ac{UAV}'s frame, and \ac{UAV} trajectories.
+This phenomenon has been observed in practice; but, as mentioned in \cite{uav15,UAVChannelsurvey2}, it has not yet been fully studied.

 The communications channel gain depends on the relative orientation of the transmitting and receiving antennas.
 During the flying phase, a multirotor \ac{UAV} must tilt, thus changing its antenna orientation.
-As a consequence, the communication channel observed when a multirotor \ac{UAV} hovers is different than when they move \cite{UAVantenna1}.
-Similarly, during turning manoeuvres, a fixed-wing \ac{UAV} has to tilt, thus changing its antenna orientation.
+As a consequence, the communication channel observed when a multirotor \ac{UAV} hovers is different than when they move \cite{UAVantenna1}, see Fig. \ref{fig:UAV:motion}.
+Furthermore, the contribution on the antenna channel gain will vary with the motion of the \ac{UAV}, see \cite{BonillaEUSIPCO21} for more details.
+Similarly, during turning manoeuvres, a fixed-wing \ac{UAV} has to tilt, thus changing its antenna orientation, see Fig. \ref{fig:Aircraft}.
 The communications channel observed when fixed-wing \acp{UAV} move on a straight line is different than when they are turning.
 We also note that the location and orientation of the antenna on the \ac{UAV} has a significant impact on the communications channel, as shown experimentally in \cite{comm6,UAVantenna2,UAVantenna3,UAVantenna4}.

 The \ac{UAV} channel models can be divided into two types.
 The first consists of air-to-ground channels, which characterize the channels between a \ac{UAV} and ground users or ground \ac{BS}.
 The second consists of air-to-air channels, which characterize the channels between flying \acp{UAV}.